 Take some deep breaths.
 Deep, slow breathing helps counteract rising tension.
 The key is to breathe deeply from the abdomen, getting as much fresh air as possible into your lungs.

-Exercise.
+Get moving.
 A brisk walk around the block is a great idea.
-It releases pent-up energy so you can approach the situation with a cooler head.
+Physical activity releases pent-up energy so you can approach the situation with a cooler head.

 Stretch or massage areas of tension.
 Roll your shoulders if you are tensing them, for example, or gently massage your neck and scalp.